realworldocaml/book/en/lists-and-patterns.md

 - : string list = ["byte"; "ml"; "mli"; "native"; "txt"]
 ```

-In the match statement above, you may notice that we for the first
-time used an underscore in a pattern match.
-You use an underscore
-when you want to indicate that the pattern doesn't depend on some
-sub-component of the data structure, but that you don't want to name
-it is an explicit variable.

-Another feature of OCaml's pattern language that we encounter here is
+One feature of OCaml's pattern language that we've encountered here
-_or-patterns_, which allow you to have multiple sub-patterns within a
+for the first time is _or-patterns_, which allow you to have multiple
-larger pattern.
-In this case, `None | Some ("",_)` is an or-pattern.
+sub-patterns within a larger pattern.
+In this case, `None | Some
-As we'll see later, or-patterns can be nested anywhere within larger
+("",_)` is an or-pattern.
+As we'll see later, or-patterns can be
-patterns.
+nested anywhere within larger patterns.

 Another function that is similar to `filter` is `partition_tf`, which
 takes a list and partitions it into a pair of lists based on a boolean